 While CD doesn’t automate deployments to production versions of your application, you can still use the non-production builds for wider user testing feedback.
 You can deploy these builds to ephemeral environments, dark, beta, or canary launches, and how public you make them is up to you, often these releases are reserved for the most dedicated customers.

 Some development teams hide features behind flags they can enable for users that match certain criteria instead of releasing different builds to different users.
 This is an especially common technique for larger software projects, where product teams want to experiment with multiple features at once.
 You can use feature flags on production and non-production environments.

 Humanitec - The Continuous Delivery API

 As an API dedicated to continuous delivery, Humanitec can connect to any CI tool you use, and generate environments as you need them.
 In addition to creating environments, Humanitec helps you provision any services your applications need that are typically external to your core application code, such as databases, message queues, or caches.
 As an added bonus, Humanitec can provision databases and other resources outside the cluster for you during the deployment process, helping you maintain application state across environments.
-Our DevOps experts are happy to support you during a free webinar.
+Explore the full functionality of Humanitec in our learning hub.